adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 11. Any form of extra compiletime type generation
 12. Encoding concepts into the type system.

-All of the mechanisms we're proposing are ways that the compiler can use existing information it already has to understand how to propagate constraint information, or how to provide such information to the compiler where it lacks it.
+The mechanisms we're proposing are ways that the compiler can use existing information it _already has_ to understand how to propagate constraint information or, when needed, how to rediscover missing constraint information from already available information.

 Overload Resolution is Insufficient
 -----------------------------------